music-stats/scripts/cache/lastfm/README.md

-A folder to cache last.fm API responses.
+A folder for storing cached last.fm API responses.